nikmedoed/easy-video-compress/README.md

 ### 3. GUI Mode

 Launch the script without any arguments (or pass `--gui`) to open a drag-and-drop interface.
 Drop multiple videos onto the window or use the **Add Videos** button.
 Conversion begins immediately in parallel threads, and each row displays progress in percent.
 A bar at the bottom shows overall progress.
 Use the 5 MB toggle to switch between size and CRF compression modes.
+Pass `--nvenc` alongside `--gui` to enable GPU acceleration if available.

 ## Windows Context Menu & PowerShell Integration